seap-udea/iWander/README.md

 git clone git@github.com:seap-udea/iWander.git
 ```

-Please take into account that the size of the package is large due to
+The size of the package is large (several hundreds of MBs).
+This is
-the data required to run some of the modules (GAIA and Radial
+mainly due to the data required to run some of the modules (GAIA and
-velocities data bases, SPICE Kernels, etc.).
-If you want to clone the
+Radial velocities databases, SPICE Kernels, etc.).
-repository without those large files you may run the command:

 Unpacking large files
 ---------------------